 You are now in the main content area

 The next generation of diagnostics, therapeutics and drug discovery depend on the combination of greater biomolecule detection accuracy and quantification sensitivity.
-At the Ryerson Analytical Biochemistry Lab, we develop reliable and ultra-sensitive detection methods for biomolecules, which can be applied over a wide range of applications from disease diagnostics to environmental monitoring.
+At the Research Analytical Biochemistry Lab, we develop reliable and ultra-sensitive detection methods for biomolecules, which can be applied over a wide range of applications from disease diagnostics to environmental monitoring.

 Also, we conduct large-scale and systematic comparisons between normal and disease states using powerful computation software, which reveals many important biomolecules as diagnostic and therapeutic targets.

 The Marshall Team uses a variety of methods including: